Akola-Mbey-Denis/personal-website/content/project/plantDoc/index.md

 ---
 title: PlantDoc,plant leaf disease detection and treatment recommender.
-summary: This is a work in progress,and I plan to include in this project
+summary: This is a work in progress,and I plan to include in this project a recommendation system that would use the predictions of the ResNet101 as input and then would recommend treatment options for the identified disease.
+Also,I would build a mobile application to make this model easily accessible to farmers so that

 date: "2022-03-27T00:00:00Z"